AntonyAshwin/Project-SESAPZG-504-569/README.md

 3. npm i - will install all dependencies for both frontend and backend, you might have to instal jsonwebtoken again if that error comes up when running - not sure why
 4. npm start - will run both frontend and backend -
 5.
-   . if mongouri is undefined error then you probably didnt set the .env file in the right directory or you have a type in there
+   . if mongouri is undefined error then you probably didnt set the .env file in the right directory or you have a typo in there

    . please use your on mongouri to see the changes \n